seud0nym/sigenergy2mqtt/resources/configuration/CLI.md

                         be read.
 This is used to send the temperature to PVOutput.
 If not specified, the temperature will not be sent to PVOutput.
+  --pvoutput-voltage [{phase-a,phase-b,phase-c,l/n-avg,l/l-avg}]
+                        The source of the voltage value to be sent to PVOutput.
+Valid values are: phase-a, phase-b, phase-c, l/n-avg (line to neutral average), l/l-avg (line to line average) or pv (average across PV strings).
+If not specified, defaults to 'l/n-avg'.
   --pvoutput-ext-v7 [SIGENERGY2MQTT_PVOUTPUT_EXT_V7]
                         A sensor class name, or entity id without the 'sensor.' prefix, that will be used to populate the v7